florza/contests-engine/README.md

 - PATCH /api/v1/contests/<id>/matches/<id>

 ## Recent Steps
+- Added test coverage reports (simplecov)
+- Defined tests for DrawManagerKO and DrawManagerGroups
+- Implemented GET draw, to get a (probably empty) tableau structure (BYE positions in KO, optimal group sizes and distribution for a given number of group)
 - Refactored DrawManager classes:
   - Same instance variable names in all subclasses, and post params, to make it easier to define generally usable methods
   - Move code to parent class and reused it